-Here, we describe both a lentivirus-based MPRA (lentiMPRA) and MPRAflow, a flexible computational tool for MPRA analysis (Fig. 1a). lentiMPRA can be used in any cell type that can be efficiently infected via lentivirus, providing the ability to carry out MPRA in a broad range of cell types and tissues.
+Here, we describe both a lentivirus-based MPRA (lentiMPRA) and MPRAflow, a computational tool for MPRA analysis based upon the Nextflow framework (Fig. 1a). lentiMPRA can be used in any cell type that can be efficiently infected via lentivirus, providing the ability to carry out MPRA in a broad range of cell types and tissues.
 In addition, due to the viruses’ inherent genomic integration, it provides an ‘in genome’ readout, which we have shown to provide more robust results that can be better predicted by both biochemical and sequence-based features compared to episomal-based MPRA11.
-Finally, to analyze the results, we describe MPRAflow, an easy to use computational pipeline that is compatible with a broad range of MPRA experiments.
+Finally, to analyze the results, we describe MPRAflow, a user-friendly computational pipeline that is compatible with a broad range of MPRA experiments.

 Development of the protocol

-We developed lentiMPRA to overcome the following limitations: 1) Descriptive assays that detect potential regulatory elements (such as ChIP-seq, ATAC-seq, CUT&RUN, Hi-C) identify candidate sequences within chromatin, yet most MPRAs analyze sequences in an episomal context; 2) episomal-based MPRA is limited to cells that can easily be transfected.
+We developed lentiMPRA to overcome the following limitations: 1) Descriptive assays that detect potential regulatory elements (such as ChIP-seq, DNase, ATAC-seq, CUT&RUN, and Hi-C) identify candidate sequences within chromatin, yet most MPRAs analyze sequences in an episomal context; 2) episomal-based MPRA is limited to cells that can easily be transfected.
 Lentivirus-based assays overcome both these limitations.
-Lentivirus integrates into the genome, providing an ‘in genome’ readout.
-In addition, it can infect a multitude of cells and tissue types, providing a more diverse range of cellular environments for MPRA.
-In this protocol, we further develop lentiMPRA by placing a barcode in the 5’UTR of the reporter gene.
-This 5’UTR barcoding method minimizes the distance between the CRS and barcode (102 bp) than previous 3’UTR barcoding method (801 bp), reducing the risk of CRS-barcode swapping12.
-In addition, unlike previous lentiMPRA where each CRS is synthesized together with multiple barcodes in a custom array, the 5’UTR barcoding strategy adds barcodes via the PCR primer.
+Lentiviruses integrate into the genome, providing an ‘in genome’ readout.
+In addition, they can infect a multitude of cells and tissue types, providing a more diverse range of cellular environments for MPRA.
+In this protocol, we further develop lentiMPRA by placing a barcode in the 5′ UTR of the reporter gene.
+This 5′ UTR barcoding method minimizes the distance between the CRS and barcode (102 bp) than previous 3′ UTR barcoding method (801 bp), reducing the risk of CRS-barcode swapping12.
+In addition, unlike previous lentiMPRA where each CRS is synthesized together with multiple barcodes in a custom array, the 5′ UTR barcoding strategy adds barcodes via the PCR primer.
 This allows the ability to clone and test hundreds of thousands of CRSs using lentiMPRA.

 To subsequently analyze MPRA results, there are several home-brewed MPRA computational analyses pipelines tailored to each lab and MPRA technique.
-We thus developed MPRAflow, which provides a user friendly, flexible, parallelized tool for a variety of MPRA experimental designs (not just lentiMPRA), including saturation mutagenesis, with easily interpretable visualizations that can be readily adopted by users regardless of their computational level.
+We thus developed MPRAflow, which provides a user friendly, flexible, parallelized tool for a variety of MPRA experimental designs, including lentiMPRA, episomal-based MPRA, and saturation mutagenesis designs, with easily interpretable visualizations that can be readily adopted by users regardless of their computational level.
 In addition to providing normalized fold change per CRS, MPRAflow can generate input files for MPRAnalyze13, a tool that calculates a transcription rate for each tested CRS by fitting a generalized linear model with DNA and RNA counts.

 Applications of the method

-lentiMPRA can be used for numerous research purposes, such as analyzing hundreds of thousands of different candidate enhancers and their variants [e.g. rare and common (GWAS)-associated SNPs, evolutionary variants] in the genome, decoding the regulatory code, how it evolved in other species and generating specific genetic switches.
-It provides the ability to carry out these experiments in hard to transfect cells (e.g. primary cells, neurons and many others) and integrates into the nucleus providing an ‘in genome’ readout which we have shown is more reproducible and is more predictable of functionality by both biochemical annotations and sequence-based models10.
+lentiMPRA can be used for numerous research purposes, such as analyzing hundreds of thousands of different candidate enhancers and their variants (e.g. rare and common GWAS-associated SNPs, evolutionary variants) in the genome, decoding the regulatory code, how it evolved in other species and generating specific genetic switches.
+It provides the ability to carry out these experiments in hard-to-transfect cells (e.g. primary cells, neurons, and many others) and integrates into the nucleus providing an ‘in genome’ readout which we have shown is more reproducible and is more predictive of functionality than both biochemical annotations and sequence-based models10.